kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Simons Institute (Error-correcting codes workshop) (bay area; Berkeley, CA)
 - Cornell Number Theory Conference 2019 (Ithaca, NY)
 - ICERM (Providence, RI)
+- AWS (Arizona Winter School).
+Nothing to do with that Cloud thing, but moreso Model Theory and Arithmetic Geometry :)
 - IPAM; Machine Assisted Proofs workshop with T. Tao and friends!
 (UCLA, LA)
 - BIRS (Banff, Canada); it was always my dream to eventually make it here, as it's by invitation only, and 2023 was that first year for Women In Numbers!